-- If a member of staff suspects that a child is displaying the signs and symptoms of Covid-19 the child's doctor or our doctor on call will be contacted immediately and the child's parents/guardians called.
+- If a member of staff suspects that a child is displaying the signs and symptoms of Covid-19 the child's parents/guardians on will be contacted immediately.
 The staff member caring for the child while waiting for pick-up will need to be prepared to have contact with the child as necessary.
 It is essential to avoid touching their own nose, mouth or eyes while caring for a symptomatic child and to perform hand hygiene. - If a staff member develops signs and symptoms of Covid -19 they will be asked to go home without delay and contact their G.P. by telephone.
-They should remain 2 metres away from others if possible and wear a surgical mask if they can tolerate doing so. - In an emergency call an Ambulance and explain that the child or staff member is unwell with symptoms of Covid 19.
+They should wear a surgical mask if they can tolerate doing so. - In an emergency call an Ambulance and explain that the child or staff member is unwell with symptoms of Covid 19.
 A member of staff will escort a child to hospital if the parent is unavailable. - The room will need to be cleaned and all contact surfaces disinfected before use by others.